tdulcet/Table-and-Graph-Libs/README.md

 Compile with:
 * GCC: `g++ -std=c++14 -Wall -g -O3 tables.cpp -o tables`
 * Clang: `clang++ -std=c++14 -Wall -g -O3 tables.cpp -o tables`

+Other compilers should work as well, but are not (yet) tested.

 Run with: `./tables`